 Walsh et al (2014) argue, that if prisoners are not assessed on entry to prison, social care needs are unlikely to be picked up.
 Nonetheless any assessment of social care needs to understand health and disability and their interactivity with environments are dynamic, permeable and changeable, hence there is a critical imperative for follow up assessments, monitoring and review of social care plan strategies and outcomes.
 Gaston (2018, 241) calls for assessments for older prisoners to identify early signs of dementia, 'being incarcerated increases the likelihood of not being identified with dementia until the later stages of the disease process, which significantly reduces opportunities for early intervention'.
 Examples of good practice in assessing older prisoners and those with learning disabilities are also evidencing positive outcomes for staff work satisfaction.
 In a Welsh prison a secondary screening process was introduced to identity the needs of people with learning disabilities.
 As a result, care planning, appropriate support packages and outcomes for offenders have improved, along with greater work satisfaction amongst staff (New and James, 2014).
-In Australia, a computerised assessment tool provides an initial screening process, using a bi-psychosocial approach to assess the needs of people with learning disabilities (Edgar and Rickford, 2009).
+In Australia, a computerised assessment tool provides an initial screening process, using a bi-psychosocial approach to assess the needs of people with learning disabilities and provide person-centred guidance for staff (Kirby and Saunders, 2015).
+Evidence of such practice is limited, the reality in most prisons is they lack any means of identifying people with learning disabilities (Edgar and Rickford, 2009).